A discovery of an undetectable ZeuS/Spyware Trojan by following a lead of Blackhole Infection via Spam

 this shellcode well, since it was executed as per code.

-41 41 41 41 66 83 e4 fc fc eb 1O 58 31 c9 66 81
+For the research purpose I pasted the neutralized shellcode used:41 41 41 41 66 83 e4 fc fc eb 1O 58 31 c9 66 81

 e9 52 fe 8O 3O 28 4O e2 fa eb O5 e8 eb ff ff ff